Adnanosman9/Smart-Gloves/data_collect/README.md

 For each gesture:

-1. Form the gesture and hold it
+1. Form the gesture and hold it still
-2. Type the label (e.g. `HELLO`) in **both** Serial Monitor windows and hit Enter
+2. Type the label (e.g. `HELLO`) into **both** Serial Monitor windows and hit Enter
-3. Hold still for 1.5 seconds - each ESP records 30 samples then stops
+3. Hold for ~1.5 seconds — each glove records 30 samples then stops automatically
-4. Move on to the next one
+4. Repeat for the next gesture

-50+ samples per gesture is enough to get decent accuracy.
+Aim for 50+ samples per gesture minimum.
 100 is better.

 ### 4. Save the output